 If the taxpayer’s intent is not to replace those eligible 1031 exchange properties, a Deferred Sales Trust (DST) allows the capital gain and non accelerated depreciation recapture to be deferred.
 The DST invests the net proceeds of the sale into marketable securities and annuities whose income is paid out per a schedule determined by the taxpayer.
 The capital gains can be paid as a balloon payment or incrementally over the year consequently triggering capital gains tax on the portion received.
-The trustee is usually Hocking, Denton and Palmquist, a well established CPA firm in California experienced with administering this type of trust.
 For a complimentary illustration, complete the questions to right found on the DST page.

 Eligible Real and Personal Property